Adding Cardboard VR to your GLAM Apps

 First, let's try out the app.
 Using your mobile browser, click on the image below to launch the demo.
 After it's launched, tap once on the screen to go into fullscreen mode.
 Then pop your phone into your Cardboard viewer and go!
 You should be able to look around the scene-- up, down, left and right-- and see the background change.

-Now, if you have one of those nifty DIYVR Cardboard viewers from DODOcase, it also has an input level on the right side of the box.
+DIYVR Cardboard viewers from DODOcase, it also has an input level on the right side of the box.
 Whenever you are looking at a bubble, tap the lever.
 You should see the bubble disappear and hear the pop!

 Let's walk through each of the steps.